eqasim-org/eqasim-switzerland/README.md

 In case you are using a Mac machine there are minoconda paths within the `environment/setup.sh` file that you can use.

+For settign up the python environment:
+- Install `Python 3.10.13`
+- Install packages in `euler_requirements.txt`
+- How to do this in detail on our Euler server can be found [here](https://gitlab.ethz.ch/csfm/csfm-documentation/-/wikis/MATSim/Eqasim-on-Euler).

 # Run

 Once you have set up your environment, all dependencies should have been installed, including synpp.
-At this point, all you need to do is adjust the config file (**DO NOT MODIFY** `config_gitlab.yml`, as this is the one that is used for gitlab testing) to run the stages you required, and then:
+At this point, all you need to do is adjust the config file (**DO NOT MODIFY** `config.yml`) to run the stages you required, and then:

 `python3 -m synpp config.yml`